Till I Met You (TV series)

 Till I Met You is a Philippine television drama romantic comedy series broadcast by ABS-CBN.
 Directed by Antoinette H. Jadaone, Andoy L. Ranay and Dan Villegas, it stars James Reid, Nadine Lustre and JC Santos.
-It aired on the network's Primetime Bida line up and worldwide on TFC from August 29, 2016 to January 20, 2017.
+It aired on the network's Primetime Bida line up and worldwide on TFC from August 29, 2016 to January 20, 2017, replacing Dolce Amore and was replaced by My Dear Heart.

 Plot

-Till I Met You follows the story of three friends — Iris (Nadine Lustre), a girl; Basti (James Reid), a boy; and Ali (JC Santos), a boy and Likea Vice ganda a closeted homosexual — who eventually fall in love with each other and find themselves in an unusual love triangle.
+Till I Met You follows the story of three friends — Iris (Nadine Lustre), a girl; Basti (James Reid), a boy; and Ali (JC Santos), a closeted homosexual — who eventually fall in love with each other and find themselves in an unusual love triangle.
 As conflicts arise, they are led into difficult situations and the decision whether to fight for their love or save their friendship.